“We might say that the earth has the spirit of growth; that its flesh is the soil.” – Leonardo da Vinci

 It’s easy to suggest that any straw or hay you use in the garden be seed-free to prevent weeds.
 It’s another thing to actually obtain it; in our experience it just doesn’t exist.
 But leaving your ground uncovered for a few nice days gives the seed a chance to germinate.
 When you actually do start to work your garden soil, the weed seedlings get turned into the ground

 Often, we’ve already pulled mulch away from some of the vegetables we hoped would over-winter in the garden.
-Chard is one of our favorties for this, spinach also works.
+Chard is one of our favorites for this, spinach also works.
 Beets will overwinter well and put up greens at the first chance they get.
 But as they do, their roots soften.
 Unless you get them early, stick to the greens.
 Carrots?
 You won’t eat their tops (though we know people who use carrot tops to make broths and soups) and once the roots start putting out those little threads, they’re not much worth eating.
 But those second year carrot tops that do grow up, if left in place, will eventually give you a chance to collect your own carrot seed.

 What we pull off the garden bed usually goes right into our still slumbering compost heaps.
-This is a good time to turn those heaps, though they’re often heavy with spring moisture and difficult to fork up.
+This is a good time to turn those heaps, though they’re often heavy with moisture and difficult to fork up.
 Do the best you can (or get a compost tumbler).
 Those dried leaves and straw qualify as brown material.
 To give your compost the right balance you’ll want to add green material, something that’s often in short supply this time of year.
 Kitchen scraps are a good idea although most kitchens don’t generate enough scraps to get a proper balance.
 We like to add alfalfa pellets and, just to kick start the process, a bucket of unfinished manure in the form of pig muck we dug up from another friend’s organic, heritage hog operation.
 Not lucky enough to live by a pig farm?
 (Can’t believe I just wrote that.)
 A bag of organic steer or chicken manure will also do the trick.

 So how do you know your soil is ready to be worked?
 The tried-and-true method is the squeeze test.
 Grab a fistful of garden dirt and squeeze.
 If it easily forms a ball that doesn’t crumble, it’s not ready.
 But if it breaks down into granules as you squeeze (because there isn’t enough moisture to allow it to clump) then it’s ready.
 Of course, there’s some variations to this.
 If your soil is heavy in clay, it will clump more easily.
 Don’t be afraid to get in there and do what needs to be done to improve it.